harmyderoman/vuejs-confirm-dialog/README.md

 </script>
 ```

-### Two way of usage
+### Two ways of usage

 The library lets you decide how to use it.
 The first way is to use hooks:
 `onConfirm` - hook gets a callback that runs after the user confirmed the modal message
 `onCancel` - run callback if the user decides to click cancel

-The second way is promisify modal dialog. `reveal` function returns a Promise, that resolves data and `isCanceled` boolean from the dialog after the user commits the action.
+The second way is promisify modal dialog. `reveal` the function returns a Promise, that resolves data and `isCanceled` boolean from the dialog after the user commits the action.

 for example(not real):